Hong Kong reports first coronavirus death as hospital workers escalate strike

 The Hong Kong death comes as hundreds of medical workers in the Asian financial hub began a second day of strikes on Tuesday to force the government to completely close the city’s borders with mainland China, a day after embattled leader Carrie Lam left three remaining checkpoints open.

+“As Carrie Lam refused to close the border, more (deaths) might come...We are not threatening the government, we just want to prevent the outbreak,” said Cheng, a 26-year-old nurse attending the strike.

+The latest coronavirus epidemic has rekindled memories of the 2003 Severe Acute Respiratory Syndrome (SARS) which killed nearly 300 people in the city.

-The former British colony so far has had 15 confirmed cases including one that was transmitted locally.
+The former British colony so far has had 15 confirmed cases of the newly discovered coronavirus, including one that was transmitted locally.

+The Hong Kong resident who died on Tuesday had been kept in an isolation ward after the coronavirus was confirmed last week.
+His 72-year-old mother, who contracted the virus locally and had no travel history, was staying at home during the incubation period, authorities said.

+Lam has rejected calls to shut the entire border, saying such a move would be “inappropriate and impractical” as well as “discriminatory”.

 Holding red and white placards reading “Save HK now.
-I am a Hospital Authority staff on strike”, masked workers spilled out from inside the Authority’s Kowloon located headquarters, and onto the main road outside.
+I am a Hospital Authority staff on strike”, masked workers on Tuesday spilled out from inside the Authority’s Kowloon located headquarters, and onto the main road outside.

-On Monday, authorities in Hong Kong announced the closure of four more border crossings with mainland China, leaving open the international airport, the bridge connecting the city to Macau and the southern Chinese city of Zhuhai as well as Shenzhen Bay Port in the north.

-Lam has rejected calls to shut the entire border, saying such a move would be “inappropriate and impractical” as well as “discriminatory”.

-Last week the Hong Kong government suspended the cross- border travel network at six checkpoints and halved the number of flights to the mainland among other measures.

-Chief executive of the city’s hospital authority, Tony Ko, said in a statement late on Monday that while the authority agreed that cross-boundary passenger flow should be further reduced to avoid spreading of the virus, “we disagree with compromising patient safety when expressing opinions”.
+Around 9,000 members out of the alliance’s roughly 18,000 members are expected to join the strike on Tuesday, HAEA chairwoman Winnie Yu said.
+“Our demands are not something the Hospital Authority can solve so we urge Carrie Lam to negotiate with us directly,” Yu said.

-A spokesman for the authority on Tuesday said that due to the large absence of medical staff in public hospitals today, some emergency services have been “severely” affected.
+A spokesman for the city’s hospital authority said that due to the large absence of medical staff in public hospitals today, some emergency services have been “severely” affected.

+In a notice released on Monday, one of Hong Kong’s voluntary ambulance brigades - St John Ambulance- announced they would suspend all first aid and ambulance duties due to the recent spread of the coronavirus.

-Reporting by Jessie Pang, Twinnie Siu and Sarah Wu; Writing by Farah Master; Editing by Kim Coghill and Michael Perry
+Reporting by Jessie Pang, Twinnie Siu, Sarah Wu and Felix Tam; Writing by Farah Master; Editing by Kim Coghill and Michael Perry